mgarbade/awesome-ai-cameras/README.md

-# Cameras with attached hardware based neural network

-Some companies try to put convolutional neural networks directly onto hardware, attached to a camera sensor.
-The idea is great, and I assume we will see many more realisations of that idea in the future.
-Let's try to make this repository the place, where we gather all those devices collectively to keep an overview.
-One of the first works I found involves professor Piotr Dudek who seems to be long term commited to the idea.
-The advantages of such devices is nicely explained in a [video](https://www.youtube.com/watch?v=grlIwYMcmG0&t=69s&ab_channel=StanfordComputationalImagingLab) of his recent works:

- - high framerate / low bandwidth
- - low power consumption
- - no communication overhead
- - no programming

 # AI-Enhanced Cameras: Dedicated Hardware for On-Device Vision Processing

 Welcome to a dedicated space for exploring and cataloging cameras equipped with hardware-based neural networks.
 These devices integrate convolutional neural networks (CNNs) directly onto hardware, paired with a camera sensor, facilitating high-speed image processing with minimal power consumption and no need for extensive external data transmission.